 What you DON’T want to do is deny it.
 Denial will only make it worse.

 Abuse increases in frequency and nature as the victim lets the abuser get away with more and more.
 What was once breaking objects escalates to breaking them on you.
-What began as name calling increases to accusations, which then becomes threats on your life if you cheat on him or try to leave.
-Next, the threats are accompanied by a weapon.
+What began as name calling increases to accusations, which then become threats on your life if you cheat on him or try to leave.
+Next, the threats may be accompanied by a weapon.
 All too often, the abuse continues to increase until it ends in death.
 Sometimes the abuse escalates to murder.

 Sometimes children are killed.
-Sometimes the abuser commits suicide or dies at the hands of his victim.
+Sometimes the abuser commits suicide or dies at the hands of his victim or the abuser kills the victim.
 Sometimes, they all die.

 So what can you do?

-The first thing you need to do is come to a realistic understanding of how serious and dangerous the abuse it.
+The first thing you need to do is come to a realistic understanding of how serious and dangerous the abuse is.
+Get honest.